BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/se-mod-design-and-implementation.md

 - Think if this is something more related to SE or to the game itself (Osiris).
 As you get more experienced, you'll be able to tell the difference.
   - For SE, you can check the documentation, the [source code](https://i.imgur.com/bvm3Iww.png), or search & ask the Discord servers.
   - For Osiris, check if there are relevant functions or events.
 - If you need to check for some state/progression, you can check the existing Flags dump, or dump entities and see what's there, doing a diff between two dumps (before and after) with VSCode.
-There are novel ways to do this with frame components, but this is what most modders have been doing.
+There are novel ways to do this with frame components (again, check Scribe), but this is what most modders have been doing.

 Modding is like a puzzle, and you'll have to find the right pieces to make it work.
 Sometimes, you'll have to make your own pieces, and to me that is the beauty and art of modding.